eliasjlara/PUM-04/AIDA/README.md

 Setup for using services with ROS2.

 ## Instructions for ROS2
-When starting a new terminal run the command:
-`source /opt/ros/humble/setup.bash` or add the command to *.bashrc* file
+When starting a new terminal run the command `source /opt/ros/humble/setup.bash` or add the command to the *.bashrc* file
 ### Creating new packages
 **Python**
 - To create a new **Python** package run the following code in the *src* folder: